condeadriankeith/RenThing/OLLAMA_INTEGRATION_SUMMARY.md

 ## Overview

 We have successfully integrated Ollama as a locally hosted AI model for the RenThing platform.
-This provides an alternative to the OpenRouter API for running the AI assistant locally.

 ## Implementation Details